 Technical Skills

-Machine Learning, Deep Learning, Git, Neuroimaging data analysis, High Performance Computing, MATLAB, C, R, Python, Shell, PHP, SQL, Docker, Linux, AI-based medical devices.
+Neuroimaging data analysis, Machine Learning, Deep Learning, Git, High Performance Computing, MATLAB, C, R, Python, Shell, PHP, SQL, Docker, Linux, AI-based medical devices.